 Longtime PurseBlog readers already know how I feel about Alexander McQueen‘s skull clutches.
 They’re easily my favorite line of evening bags ever, and the legacy of McQueen as a brand always manages to shine through in their design, even though a box clutch is an exceptionally tiny canvas.
 If I had unlimited income, I’d collect these bags, and I can’t say that about any other brand on the market right now.

-To only further my love, the Alexander McQueen Cites Chanter Hobo Bag is designed with supple matte python skin which is my favorite way to see the skin used.
+When I opened up Net-A-Porter.com today, I got that same feeling of joy upon seeing another pretty blue bag.
+But this is not a Celine bag, it is an Alexander McQueen bag.
+To further my love, the Alexander McQueen Cites Chanter Hobo Bag is designed with supple matte python skin which is my favorite way to see the skin used.
+DROOL. (more…)

 Images via Fashionologie